HEP-BEJUNE/POC_API_ActiveDirectory/readme.md

 - **Description**: List all groups a specified user belongs to.
 - **Parameters**:
-  - `username`: The SAM account name of the user.
+  - `username`: The account name of the user.
 - **Authentication**: Not required.

 ### GET /api/ActiveDirectory/Groups/{groupName}/Users

 - **Description**: List all users in a specified group.
 - **Parameters**:
-  - `groupName`: The SAM account name of the group.
+  - `groupName`: The name of the group.
 - **Authentication**: Not required.

 ### POST /api/ActiveDirectory/Groups/{groupName}/AddUser

 - **Description**: Add a user to a specified group.
 - **Parameters**:
-  - `groupName`: The SAM account name of the group (in URL).
+  - `groupName`: The name of the group (in URL).
-  - `username`: The SAM account name of the user (in request body).
+  - `username`: The account name of the user (in request body).
 - **Authentication**: Required.
 Credentials must be configured in the API.

 ## Disclaimer

 This API is a proof of concept and is intended for demonstration purposes only.
-Please evaluate and test thoroughly before using in a production environment.